 Yes, safety is the most important thing when it comes to climbing.
 Because you need to be alive and injury-free in order to climb.
 Hence learning to lead belay safely is one of the first things a new climber getting into leading needs to learn and practice.
 However, a safe belay does not equal a tight belay.
 There is nothing a climber hates more than having a tug of war with the belayer when trying to clip into a draw.
 Having slack in your belay is not unsafe in fact it is necessary.
 As for knowing how much slack you need in order to give a good belay that will take loads of practice.

 Complaining about routes being sandbagged

 Discussing climbing grades can be a very touchy subject in the climbing community.
 No matter how the conversation goes climbers and route setters can get offended either way.
-So it is good for to not jump into conclusion that the route is under graded after your first attempt.
+So it is good to not jump to conclusion that the route is under graded after your first attempt.
 This is especially the case if you are new to climbing and yet to have experience different styles of routes.

-Yes, there will be routes that you think is under graded and your ego may be hurt because you can’t onsight it.
+Yes, there will be routes that you think are under-graded and your ego may be hurt because you can’t onsight it.
 Although, you are able to onsight 6b routes at the gym you frequent.
-If that is the case it is more likely that the routes you are use to are over graded.
+If that is the case it is more likely that the routes you are used to are over graded.
 So the best way to determine that is to climb at different gyms and outdoor crags to try routes set by different setters.